 “Obviously, when you are using technology, it keeps on improving.
 So you have to also try to keep up with the changes in the technology.
 I envisage that we will have to update the software that we used for the card reader.
 We may also have to even update the software for the database.

-But the good thing is that we have very good people in INEC now, who are technology savvy and who will continue to improve upon the use of technology in our electoral process,”
+But the good thing is that we have very good people in INEC now, who are technology savvy and who will continue to improve upon the use of technology in our electoral process,” he added.

 The former INEC boss also said that Nigeria has “attained a level in which many countries are now trying to learn from.”